Q. What do our villa classifications mean?

 Q. What linen is included?

-For flight-inclusive bookings, beds will be made corresponding only to the number of guests on the reservation, however please advise us before your holiday of any requirements you have which differ from this.
+For flight-inclusive bookings, beds will be made up corresponding to the number of guests on the reservation, please advise us before your holiday of any requirements you have which differ from this.
 Please note that for multiple week stays, clean linen for each week will be delivered each weekend but the bed will not be made up, except in our Premium properties.